daz4126/Nanny-State/README.md

 import {Nanny,html,render} from 'https://daz4126.github.io/Nanny-State/main.js'
 ```

-Now create an object to represent the initial state (this is uusally an object, but can be a number, string, Boolean or array):
+Now create an object to represent the initial state (this is uusally an object, but can be any data-type):

 ```javascript
 const state = { name: ‘World’ }